awsdocs/amazon-vpc-network-administrator-guide/doc_source/check-point-NoBGP.md

 To configure DPD for a permanent tunnel, the permanent tunnel must be configured in the AWS VPN community \(refer to Step 8 in [Step 4: Create a VPN Community and Configure IKE and IPsec](#check-point-vpn-community)\)\.

 By default, the `tunnel_keepalive_method` property for a VPN gateway is set to `tunnel_test`\.
 You must change the value to `dpd`\.
-Each VPN gateway in the VPN community that requires DPD monitoring must be configured with the `tunnel_keepalive_method` property, including any 3rd party VPN gateway \(you cannot configure different monitoring mechanisms for the same gateway\)\.
+Each VPN gateway in the VPN community that requires DPD monitoring must be configured with the `tunnel_keepalive_method` property, including any 3rd party VPN gateway\.
+You cannot configure different monitoring mechanisms for the same gateway\.

 You can update the `tunnel_keepalive_method` property using the GuiDBedit tool\.